 People with substance addictions are of two conflicting mindsets.
 Their intellects know they should correct their destructive behaviors, but the addicted part of their minds wants them to continue self-medicating.
 In truth, the thought of giving up their addictions brings a profound sense of loss and despair – a feeling that life without the comfort of their addiction will be empty.

 More than half of all addicts use substances to counteract life traumas.
 Their addictions bring them some level of relief from intense emotional, mental, or physical pain.
 Because addiction is almost always intertwined with traumatic life experiences, frequently resulting in mental illness or violent, and dysfunctional lifestyles, helping addicts is often difficult.
-Substance abuse social workers (Substance Abuse Social Worker Career) are occasionally challenged to maintain contact with clients, providing them with the ongoing help they're going to need to defeat their addictions.
-(Process of Addiction Recovery).
+Substance abuse social worker are occasionally challenged to maintain contact with clients, providing them with the ongoing help they're going to need to defeat their addictions.
+For more information refer to process of addiction recovery.

 Substance abuse, according to the World Health Organization (WHO), is defined as “a state of periodic or chronic intoxication produced by the repeated consumption of a drug.”
 The characteristics of substance abuse include an overpowering desire or compulsion to repeatedly use an addictive substance and to obtain it by any means.
 Over the course of prolonged usage, dosages tend to increase, and addicts develop psychological and physical dependencies on the drug - disregarding the negative effects on their lives.